OB-lab/James_et_al._2021-MBE/README.md

 Where D00.txt and D01.txt are files specifying the individuals within each population.
 We calculated Slatkin’s M using the formula: (1 / F<sub>ST</sub> - 1) / 4

-Using Slatkin’s M, we tested for IBD within the Dunes and also within the Headlands using Mantel tests in R. See [Dgendist.txt] (IBD/Dgendist.txt) for the Dune matrix of pairwise genetic distances (log-scale), [Dgeodist.txt] (IBD/Dgeodist.txt) for the Dune matrix of pairwise geographic distances (log-scale), [Hgendist.txt] (IBD/Hgendist.txt)for Headland genetic distances, and [Hgeodist.txt] (IBD/Hgeodist.txt) for Headland geographic distances.
+Using Slatkin’s M, we tested for IBD within the Dunes and also within the Headlands using Mantel tests in R. See [Dgendist.txt](IBD/Dgendist.txt) for the Dune matrix of pairwise genetic distances (log-scale), [Dgeodist.txt](IBD/Dgeodist.txt) for the Dune matrix of pairwise geographic distances (log-scale), [Hgendist.txt](IBD/Hgendist.txt)for Headland genetic distances, and [Hgeodist.txt](IBD/Hgeodist.txt) for Headland geographic distances.
 For instance, for the Dunes in R:

 ```
 library(vegan)